The Library Service offers a range of information literacy and orientation sessions for your students.

 Informit EduTV makes it easy for lecturers and students to find and watch relevant television content instantly.
 The database includes over 20,000 free-to-air and Foxtel programs including documentaries, drama and series.
 Informit EduTV is an essential resource for teaching and learning.
 The streaming technology combined with powerful search, sharing and storage functionality make this the perfect tool for integrating multimedia in the education sector.

-EduTV programs can be easily integrated into your eCampus/Moodle course and has fully autheticated access.
+EduTV programs can be easily integrated into your eCampus/Moodle course and have fully authenticated access.

-Kanopy is an on-demand online video service for educational institutions that provides students and faculty access to many films.
-Kanopy provides students access to one of the largest collections of films in the world – including award-winning documentaries, training films and theatrical releases – on every topic imaginable.
+Kanopy is an on-demand, online video service for educational institutions.
+Kanopy provides access to one of the largest collections of films in the world – including award-winning documentaries, training films and theatrical releases – on every topic imaginable.

-Kanopy programs can be easily integrated into your eCampus/Moodle course and has fully autheticated access.
+Kanopy programs can be easily integrated into your eCampus/Moodle course and have fully authenticated access.

 Safetycare produces Occupational Health and Safety DVDs and videos and these are streamed online via the Safetyhub interface.

-Safetyhub programs can be easily integrated into your eCampus/Moodle course and has fully autheticated access.
+Safetyhub programs can be easily integrated into your eCampus/Moodle course and have fully authenticated access.